-Working for Britain Yearly Meeting
+Working for Quakers in Britain

-Britain Yearly Meeting is a national charity employing around 200 people.
+Quakers in Britain is a national charity employing around 130 staff.
 Its purpose is to work for, with and on behalf of all Quakers in Britain.

 About our organisation

 Quakers is the name often used for the Religious Society of Friends.
 Although we have our roots in Christianity, we also find meaning and value in the teachings and insights of other faiths and traditions.